micah-akpan/sign-teller/README.md

   - Use the library in your application

 ### Usage
-`tellSign` is a standalone utility wrapped in a simple function and this function is also the library's main entry point.
+`tellSign` is a standalone utility library wrapped in a simple function and this function is also the library's main entry point.
 Below is a demonstration of how to use this library
 ```
   const tellSign = require('sign-teller'); // if you use commonJS modules (import('sign-teller') if you use ES6 modules)
-  const dateOfBirth = '07/04/1900';
+  const dateOfBirth = { day: 4, month: 7 }
   const signDetails = tellSign(dateOfBirth);
   console.log(`Happy birthday, ${signDetails.sign}!);
 ```